pkoperek/braindump/_posts/2014-11-16-data-warehouse-toolkit-chap3.md

    * If product key contains embedded information - explode it to separate columns.
    * Rule of a thumb when in doubt what is fact or dimension attribute:

-   > Data elements that are used both for fact calculations and dimension constraining, grouping, and labeling should be stored in both location.
+   > Data elements that are used both for fact calculations and dimension constraining, grouping, and labeling should be stored in both locations.

+* Kimball suggests that derived data such as gross profit (diff between cost and sales price) should be computed at ETL stage and made available to users.
+Don't think it is a good idea - I would prefer the solution with view and dynamic computation of this kind of value.
+On the other hand depending on what is the actual data set size is it might be the only option.
 * **Drill down** - just add a column to report, which slices already presented rows in more detailed categories.
 * **Degenerate dimension** - dimension without a table.
 Exists just as a column in fact table.
 Can be used for grouping facts or just as a back reference to operational system.
 * Adding new dimension: create a table, add a single row "Prior to introducing new dimension", add a new column to fact table, populate it with key to that "gravestone" row.